maxplanck-ie/snakepipes/docs/content/workflows/RNA-seq.rst

 ~~~~~~~~~~~~~~

 The pipeline provides multiple quality controls through deepTools, which can be triggered
 using the *deepTools_qc* mode.
 It's a very useful add-on with any of the other modes.
+Note that this mode will additionally cause the *alignment* mode to be used!

 Command line options